openrails/openrails/Source/Documentation/Manual/cabs.rst

 -----------------------

 OR supports the cabview control to open/close the left doors, the right doors and the mirrors.
+Moreover it supports the controls for the battery state and for the key state; these two controls have no effect on the state of the locomotive.

 .. index::
    single: ORTS_LEFTDOOR
    single: ORTS_RIGHTDOOR
    single: ORTS_MIRRORS
+   single: ORTS_BATTERY
+   single: ORTS_POWERKEY

 The control blocks are like the one shown for the cab light.
-The Type strings are ORTS_LEFTDOOR, ORTS_RIGHTDOOR and ORTS_MIRRORS.
+The Type strings are ORTS_LEFTDOOR, ORTS_RIGHTDOOR, ORTS_MIRRORS, ORTS_BATTERY and ORTS_POWERKEY.

 High-resolution Cab Backgrounds and Controls